-- 22.1 This Policy shall be reviewed at least annually during the annual budget process or when Legislation requires immediate amendment to the policy. - 22.2 Where the National Treasury and the Provincial Treasury issue amendments, those instructions, must also be taken into account in the execution of the Supply Chain Management in addition to the Policy and the Policy amended at the earliest convenient opportunity. - 22.3 When necessary, recommendations for amendments to the Policy deemed must be submitted to the council committees for consideration and approval. - 22.4 The accounting officer must - - (a) at least annually review the implementation of this policy; and - (b) when the accounting officer considers it necessary, submit proposals for the amendment of this policy to the council.
+This Policy shall be reviewed at least annually during the annual budget process or when Legislation requires immediate amendment to the policy.

-- 22.5 If the accounting officer submits proposed amendments to the Council that differs from the model policy issued by National Treasury, the accounting officer must - ensure that such proposed amendments complies with the Regulations; and - (b) report any deviation from the model policy to the National Treasury and the relevant provincial treasury. - 22.6 When amending this supply chain management policy the need for uniformity in supply chain practices, procedures and forms between organs of state in all spheres, particularly to promote accessibility of supply chain management systems for small businesses must be taken into account.
+- Where the National Treasury and the Provincial Treasury issue amendments, those instructions, must also be considered in the execution of the Supply Chain Management in addition to the Policy and the Policy amended at the earliest convenient opportunity. - When necessary, recommendations for amendments to the Policy deemed must be submitted to the council committees for consideration and approval. - 4 The accounting officer must - - (a) at least annually review the implementation of this policy; and - (b) when the accounting officer considers it necessary, submit proposals for the amendment of this policy to the council. - If the accounting officer submits proposed amendments to the Council that differs from the model policy issued by National Treasury, the accounting officer must - (a) ensure that such proposed amendments comply with the Regulations; and - (b) report any deviation from the model policy to the National Treasury and the relevant provincial treasury. - When amending this supply chain management policy, the need for uniformity in supply chain practices, procedures, and forms between organs of state in all spheres, particularly to promote accessibility of supply chain management systems for small businesses must be taken into account.

-23. EFFECTIVE DATE
+55 EFFECTIVE DATE

-23.1 This policy shall come into effect on 01 July 2017 and shall remain in full force and effect until it is reviewed, revoked or amended by Council.
+This policy shall come into effect on 01 July 2022 and shall remain in full force and effect until it is reviewed, revoked, or amended by Council.